tianhaoz95/moollama/gemini/cron-improvement.md

 4. Implement the requirements specified by the issue title and content on the branch created, add unit tests if applicable, and use `flutter test` and `flutter build apk` command to verify the correctness of the implementation, fix any issue if present.
 5. Commit the implementation with proper commit message on the branch created.
 6. Push the commit.
 7. Open a pull request to the main branch using `gh` command.
 The body of the pull request should specify the issue it targets to close (e.g., Closes #123).
-Do not use command substitution $(), <(), or >() when you open the pull request with `gh` command, use a more verbose and descriptive title or body for the pull request instead.
 8. Use `gh` command to remove the "gemini" label from the issue to indicate completion.
 9. Go back to the main branch to make sure pull requests only depends on main branch.